-In this review article, we’re going to take a close look at the ingredients in Blade, to see whether this fat burner is all it’s cracked up to be.
+In this review article, we’re going to take a close look at the ingredients in Blade, to see whether this product is all it’s cracked up to be.

 We’re going to assess the ingredients, check out some customer reviews and determine where it stands in relation to other products out there in our in-depth Blade Blue Star review.

-We’ve taken a close look at the ingredients in Blade to see how it ranks in comparison to the best fat burners out there at the moment.
+We’ve taken a close look at the ingredients in Blade to see how it ranks in comparison to the best products out there at the moment.

-We were pleased to see a number of our favourite fat burner ingredients on the label but we couldn’t help but feel that there were also some thing missing.
+We were pleased to see a number of our favorite ingredients on the label but we couldn’t help but feel that there were also some thing missing.

 First, though, let’s concentrate on exactly what Blade is made of.